roberodin/ha-samsungtv-custom/README.md

             └── media_player.py
             └── manifest.json
     ```

-    **Note**: if the custom_components directory does not exist, you need to create it.
+# Configuration

-3. Enable the component by editing the configuration.yaml file (within the config directory as well).
+1. Enable the component by editing the configuration.yaml file (within the config directory as well).
 Edit it by adding the following lines:
     ```
     # Example configuration.yaml entry